 Students demonstrate expertise in a minor area with the completion of two courses (i.e., 8 semester hours) in an area in which they do not take examinations.
-Minor area coursework may be in the areas of American Politics, Comparative Politics, International Relations, or Political Theory.
+Minor area coursework may be in the areas of American Politics, Comparative Politics, International Relations, Political Methodology, or Political Theory.
 One of these courses must involve the preparation of a research paper.
 Students must also complete any requirements imposed by the area.

 Scope and Methods Sequence

 To provide students with a broad introduction to issues affecting the conduct of scholarly inquiry, all PhD candidates are required to take PS 521 and a course in research design.
 Students with prior graduate training who have already successfully completed comparable courses may request a waiver of these requirements.